FusionAuth/fusionauth-quickstart-java-springboot-api/README.md

 ### Further Information

-Visit https://fusionauth.io/quickstarts/quickstart-springboot-api for a step-by-step guide on how to build this Rails app integrated with FusionAuth by scratch.
+Visit https://fusionauth.io/docs/quickstarts/quickstart-springboot-api for a step-by-step guide on how to build this Spring API from scratch.